Projects

 Port Development Support

-This illustrates Navigatus’ position as a trusted advisor to a large commercial port company and our knowledge of port operations, ship handling and maritime legislation.
-It also demonstrates Navigatus previous work building an understanding of the context, assessing existing documentation, identifying risks and consulting with other experts in confidence.
+This illustrates Navigatus’ position as a trusted advisor to large commercial port companies, local development agencies and vessel fleet operators and our knowledge of port operations, ship handling and maritime legislation.
+It also demonstrates Navigatus recognition of the need to understand the overall context, working within existing procedures and directions, identifying risks, supporting engineering design and consulting with various expert groups – sometimes in confidence.

-The work undertaken in support of port expansion projects involved office-based and on-water research to assess the effect of change as well as on-going navigational risk.
-The port operates in a complex maritime environment with a busy mix of inherently incompatible commercial, military, power and sail recreational, and fast ferry traffic.
+The work undertaken in support of port expansion projects involves office-based, site visits and on-water research to assess the effect of new facilities and operations, changed designs and procedures and navigational risk.
+Ports operate in a complex maritime environment with often a busy mix of inherently incompatible activity.
+Navigatus’ experience has consequently involved consideration of concurrent activities such as commercial, naval, power and sail recreational, RoRo operations, cruise ships, tankers, white fleets, tourist launches, fishing fleets, local fast ferry traffic, and even sea plane operations.

-The level of public interest required the work to consider the effects on all other port and harbour users and to be able to withstand legal challenge.
+There is also often also a high level of public interest requiring the work to consider the effects on all other port and harbour users, community groups and for the determinations and risk assessments to be able to withstand legal challenge.

-Navigatus have undertaken two marine oil spill risk assessments (MOSRA) for Maritime New Zealand (MNZ) and the Oil Pollution Advisory Committee (OPAC).
-The first was completed by Navigatus in 2010.
-Subsequently Navigatus was engaged to develop a considerably more advanced risk assessment in 2015 to meet Maritime New Zealand’s obligation to re-assess sector risk every five years.
-MOSRA reports risk ratings (based on an assessment of consequence, oil spill probability and expected oil exposure) for 20km lengths of coastline along the entirety of New Zealand.
+The first of these assessments was completed in 2010.
+Subsequently Navigatus was engaged by the Australian state of Victoria and later again by Maritime NZ to develop a considerably more advanced risk assessment to meet New Zealand’s national legislative obligations.
+The MOSRA 2015 model reports risk ratings (based on an assessment of consequence, oil spill probability and expected oil exposure) for 20km lengths of coastline along the entirety of New Zealand.
+The model made the best use of MNZ and both international and national data sources whilst recognising the gaps and limitations in the data.

 These projects enable agencies to focus readiness and response capabilities and determine marine oil spill prevention, preparedness and response resourcing and activities.
 See Services for more information on Navigatus’ ‘Osprey‘ oil spill risk model.